ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 The helper handles well-formed requests as follows.
 (As usual, malformed requests are handled as described in {{errors}}.)
-It first looks for the PPM parameters `Param` for which `AggregateReq.task_id` is equal to the task ID derived from `Param`.
+It first looks for PPM parameters corresponding to `AggregateReq.task_id`.
 It then filters out out-of-order sub-requests by ignoring any sub-request that does not follow the previous one (See {{anti-replay}}.)

 The response is an HTTP 200 OK with a body consisting of the helper's updated state and a sequence of *sub-responses*, where each sub-response corresponds to